History of rugby league: The schism and the birth of rugby league

 The rugby union authorities took drastic action, issuing sanctions against clubs, players and officials involved in the new organisation.
 This extended even to amateurs who played with or against Northern Union sides.
 Consequently, northern clubs that existed purely for social and recreational rugby began to affiliate to the Northern Union, whilst retaining amateur status.
 By 1904 the new body had more clubs affiliated to it than the RFU.

 The separate Lancashire and Yorkshire competitions of the NRFU merged in 1901, forming the Northern Rugby Football League.
 Also in 1901, James Lomas became the first £100 transfer, from Bramley to Salford.
 The NRFU became the Northern Rugby Football League in the summer of 1922.

 Similar schisms in football were threatened by the formations of the British Football Association in 1884 and the Amateur Football Association in 1907, but were averted.

 The historic events that led to the 1895 rugby split were the subject of Mick Martin's play Broken Time, the first dramatic treatment of rugby league.

-Early years
+Development of rugby league in Great Britain

 The first international rugby league match took place in 1904 between England and an Other nationalities team, mostly made up of Welsh players.

 Initially the Northern Union continued to play under existing RFU laws.
 The first minor change (awarding a penalty for a deliberate knock-on) was introduced during the first season of the game.
 Other new laws were gradually introduced until, by the arrival of the All Golds in 1907 the major differences between the games had been introduced.
 These major differences were: